matthias4217/space-marine-chapters/README.md

 ## What is included

 One CSV file contains all the "official" Space Marine chapters, warbands and legions.
-For each one, the following information has been collected :
+For each one, some information has been collected.
-* Name
-* Allegiance
-* Chapter of origin (if known)
-* Founding (if known)
-* Legion (True/False, to be able to get only Crusade-era legions)
-* Homebrew (True/False depending on whether it’s an official chapter or fanmade)
+The full list of attributes used is displayed on [this page](attributes.md).

 ## How to use